Estimated learning time: 70 hours

 - Pictures and captions

-The materials you will receive for this module are: Production journalism course USB stick and Waterhouse on Newspaper Style textbook by Keith Waterhouse
+The materials you will receive for this module are: Editing skills for journalists course USB stick and Waterhouse on Newspaper Style textbook by Keith Waterhouse

 Distance learning candidates are eligible to sit the examination for this unit on designated national exam dates.
 Candidates may specify their preferred software package on the exam application.